County of Alameda

 DESCRIPTION

-Under administrative direction, to plan, program, organize, coordinate, and direct the execution of maintenance, engineering or construction functions of the Alameda County Public Works Agency; as they relate to programs such as Capital Projects, Road and Flood Control; assists in the determination of overall policy for the Agency; performs related work as required.
+Under administrative direction, to plan, program, organize, coordinate, and direct the execution of maintenance, engineering, or construction functions of the Alameda County Public Works Agency as they relate to programs such as Capital Projects, Road and Flood Control; assists in the determination of overall policy for the Agency; performs related work as required.

 DISTINGUISHING FEATURES

-The incumbents of this three position class are responsible for the overall execution of programs for either the Road, Flood Control or Capital Projects of the Public Works Agency and for the operation of a department with responsibility for some or all of the major functions of maintenance, engineering or construction within the Public Works Agency.
+The incumbents of this three position classification are responsible for the overall execution of programs for either the Road, Flood Control, or Capital Projects of the Public Works Agency and for the operation of a department with responsibility for some or all of the major functions of maintenance, engineering or construction within the Public Works Agency.
 The incumbents report to the Director of Public Works.
 Duties include the preparation and justification of budget requests, control of expenditures, and establishment and implementation of department policy in the context of Public Works Agency policy.
-In addition, each incumbent is responsible for the programming and budgeting their assigned department.
+In addition, each incumbent is responsible for the programming and budgeting of their assigned department.

 EXAMPLES OF DUTIES

 NOTE: The following are the duties performed by employees in this classification.
 However, employees may perform other related duties at an equivalent level.
-Each individual in the classification does not necessarily perform all duties listed.
+Each employee in the classification does not necessarily perform all duties listed.

-1. Plans, organizes, directs and coordinates the operations of one of the departments of the Public Works Agency, whose functions may include maintenance, engineering and/or construction, and is involved in a wide variety of engineering, surveying, right of way, construction, maintenance and operation, contractual and inter agency coordination activities.
+1. Plans, organizes, directs, and coordinates the operations of one of the departments of the Public Works Agency, whose functions may include maintenance, engineering, and/or construction, and is involved in a wide variety of engineering, surveying, right of way, construction, maintenance, and operation, contractual and inter-agency coordination activities.

-4. Directs the preparation, administration and budgetary requests for one of three Agency departments, as well as budgetary programs and controls for one of the three major agency programs (Roads, Flood Control or Capital Projects), including, where applicable, control of district and zone budget requests; makes budgetary recommendations to the Director of Public Works and the County Administrator.
+4. Directs the preparation, administration, and budgetary requests for one of three Agency departments, as well as budgetary programs and controls for one of the three major agency programs (Roads, Flood Control, or Capital Projects), including, where applicable, control of district and zone budget requests; makes budgetary recommendations to the Director of Public Works and the County Administrator.

-5. Appears before the Board of Supervisors, city councils and other public and private groups to coordinate plans for proposed projects; explains policies and answers questions.
+5. Appears before the Board of Supervisors, city councils, and other public and private groups to coordinate plans for proposed projects; explains policies and answers questions.
 Prepares press releases and discusses news items with reporters.

 6. Gives technical assistance and advises staff members on administrative problems and department policies and procedures; makes recommendations on legislative actions pertaining to Alameda County or the Alameda County Flood Control District.

-8. Directs the construction, maintenance and/or operation of roads, flood control facilities, water supply, treatment and distribution systems for municipal, industrial and agricultural uses, and County buildings and facilities.
+8. Directs the construction, maintenance and/or operation of roads, flood control facilities, water supply, treatment, and distribution systems for municipal, industrial, and agricultural uses, and County buildings and facilities.

-9. Recommends employment, dismissal or other disciplinary action related to personnel under his/her direction.
+9. Recommends employment, dismissal, or other disciplinary action related to personnel under his/her direction.

-10. Directs continuing studies of current and future needs with regard to roads, flood control and County building needs; compiles data and makes recommendations relative to conditions and desirability of building sites, roads or flood control facilities and the relationship of these facilities to other governmental and private facilities; reviews construction plans for architectural and engineering accuracy, completeness, style and economy.
+10. Directs continuing studies of current and future needs with regard to roads, flood control, and County building needs; compiles data and makes recommendations relative to conditions and desirability of building sites, roads, or flood control facilities and the relationship of these facilities to other governmental and private facilities; reviews construction plans for architectural and engineering accuracy, completeness, style and economy.

-11. Directs the preparation of cost estimates for construction projects for roads, flood control or County buildings and coordinates review and acceptance of plans and specifications in compliance with necessary codes.
+11. Directs the preparation of cost estimates for construction projects for roads, flood control, or County buildings and coordinates review and acceptance of plans and specifications in compliance with necessary codes.

 13. Recommends and implements complex computer systems.